syh39/ProblemSolving/README.md

 # CodingTest
-This repo is for recording problems that are solved and enhancing the motivation for PS.
+This repository is for increasing motivation for algorithm problem solving and recording solved problems.